Abhinayckrs/Web3/README.md

 2. Provide your MetaMask account in `/web3/client/src/utils/constants.js`.
 3. Execute your transactions through the localhost.

-If you're using this code directly, you may skip the following steps:

-- Run Vite with the command `npm init vite@latest`.
-- Install Hardhat with the command `npx hardhat`.

 ## Usage

 1. Run `npm run dev` in the terminal.